 No fee banking

-Whereas the no-fee monthly banking above is between 6 to 12 months, true no-fee banking is free indefinitely.
+Whereas the no-fee monthly banking above is between 6 to 12 months, true no-fee banking is free forever.

-But before you jump in the bandwagon, consider:
+But before you jump on the bandwagon, consider:

-- Tangerine and PC Financial have no traditional office space you walk into, that means…
+- Digital banks have no traditional office space you walk into, that means…

-- You do MOST of your transactions online – there are a few PC Pavilions and Tangerine cafes out there, but they are few and far between with limited services.
+- You do MOST of your transactions online – there are a few Tangerine cafes out there, but they are few and far between with limited services.

 Talking to someone in person and processing your documents face-to-face could make the application process much easier.